Aquafina-water-bottle/jpmn-manager/README.md

     Any and all help is greatly appreciated!

+You should not have both versions installed at the same time.
+If you want to switch between JPMN Manager versions, simply uninstall (or disable) the undesired version, and install the desired version.

 To download JPMN Manager:

 * Within Anki, navigate to `Tools` →  `Add-ons` →  `Get Add-ons...`